Irregular Hodge filtration of some confluent hypergeometric systems: Hodge modules and Fourier-Laplace transformation

 In order to proceed, we will have to take into account certain group actions on the spaces $S_1\times S_2$, $P$ and $\AA^1_{\lambda_0}\times S_2$ as well as some equivariance properties of the various sheaves of modules on these spaces.
 For the reader's convenience, we recall some facts from \cite[\S~2.4]{ReiSe2}.

 We consider the action of $S_1$ on $S_2$ given by

 inducing the following three:

-It is easy to see that all these four actions are free, basically because so $\mu$ is and have smooth geometric quotients.
+It is easy to see that all these four actions are free, basically because $\mu$ is free and that they all have smooth geometric quotients.
 These are described by the following result, which we cite from \cite[§2.4]{ReiSe2}.
 For a free action of an algebraic group $G$ on a smooth variety $X$ admitting a geometric quotient, we write $X/G$ for such quotient. \begin{prop} In the above situation, put $\Sred:=(\gmt)^{n-d}$.
 Then the geometric quotients $(S_1\times S_2)/S_1$, $P/S_1$ and $(\AA^1_{\lambda_0}\times S_2)/S_1$ are given, respectively, by the spaces

 There is a canonical embedding $\Sred \hookrightarrow S_2$ inducing embeddings (all denoted by $\iota$)

 \end{prop} In the sequel, we will always consider $\Sred$ as a subvariety of $S_1$ (as well as $\Pred$ as a subvariety of $P$ etc.).